nuvolos-cloud/r-nuvolos-platform/README.md

 # Nuvolos Tools

-This package aids using R together with the HPC cluster from Nuvolos
+This package aids using R together with the HPC cluster from Nuvolos.

 ## Installation